Accredited radio testing of radio characteristics

 One of the requirements for being able to append the CE marking to radio equipment is that the essential requirement of "effective use of spectrum" contained in the Radio Equipment Directive be met.
 One way of meeting this requirement is to test the equipment in accordance with harmonised standards.
 ETSI is the organisation responsible for developing these standards.
 If harmonised standards are not available, an EC-type examination certificate issued by a notified body is required.
 RISE (formerly SP) is a notified body for the Radio Equipment Directive.

-RISE (before SP) offers accredited radio testing according to the commonest European standards (ETSI) for both analogue and digital radio equipment over the 9 kHz–40 GHz frequency range.
+RISE offers accredited radio testing according to the commonest European standards (ETSI) for both analogue and digital radio equipment from the low-frequency Hz range up to the microwave range (GHz).

 The main purpose of testing radio equipment is to protect the radio spectrum from unnecessary interference.
 Most regions (including the EU, USA and Asia) have technical requirements that must be met before radio equipment can be sold or used.

-Transmitter characteristics such as carrier wave frequency, power and signal purity must be measured and must either be stated in the manufacturer's own declaration of conformity or be approved by an authority.
+Transmitter characteristics such as carrier wave frequency, power and signal purity, as well as certain aspects of receiver performance must be measured and must either be stated in the manufacturer's own declaration of conformity or be approved by an authority.
 Different countries and regions often have different technical requirements for radio transmitters.

 RISE can also help with characterisation of antennas for radio equipment, and can provide services such as antenna diagram measurement, efficiency measurement and antenna gain measurement.